mikewest/privacy-budget/faq.md

 How much budget specific APIs will consume isn't defined yet.
-Many APIs are expected to consume at least some of the privacy budget, but the handful of APIs that are **likely** to consume larger amounts of the privacy budget are APIs that access browser settings, APIs that enable to read the WebGL render name or mobile phone device name, **and others**.
+Many APIs are expected to consume at least some of the privacy budget, but the handful of APIs that are **likely** to consume larger amounts of the privacy budget are APIs that access browser attributes, APIs that enable to read the WebGL render name or mobile phone device name, **and others**.
 Before the privacy budget is enforced, **tooling** should be made available to help you figure out which APIs consume your site's budget.